-This recipe is from Gnom-Gnom, but as is so often the case with websites (especially recipe sites) there is a lot of superfluous commentary and pop-up ads, which I find slows down both scrolling and reading.
-So here are the bare-bones.
-Note that you’ll need to weigh each of the ingredients to make this recipe work out well.
+This recipe is from Paola van der Hulst at Gnom-Gnom, but as is often the case with websites (especially recipe sites) there is a lot of commentary and pop-up ads, which I find distracting.
+So here is her bare-bones recipe with my added baking notes.
+NOTE: You’ll need to weigh each of the ingredients to make this recipe work out well.

 Low-Carb Sandwich Bread

 Yield: one 1-1/2 pound loaf with 12 generous slices // 153 calories, 3 net carbs